hcitang/481/about.md

 | Midterm (Oct 14) | 15% |
 | Final (TBD) | 30% |

-Participation is assessed via three sub-components: (1) tutorial participation; (2) online participation in surveys, and (3) a bonus design sketchbook component.
+Participation is assessed via three sub-components: (1) tutorial participation, and (2) online participation in surveys.

 Midterm and Final are closed-book exams where your knowledge retention, reasoning and written communication skills will be assessed.